 Early Life and Education:

 Leibniz was a childhood prodigy.
-He became fluent in Latin and studied works of Greeks scholars such as when he was only twelve.
+He became fluent in Latin and studied works of Greeks scholars when he was only twelve.
 He entered the University of Leipzig when he was fourteen, where he took philosophy, mathematics and law.

 After graduation, he applied for a doctorate in law, but was refused due to his young age.
-Leibniz chose to present his thesis to the University of Altdorf, where professors were so impressed that they immediately awarded him the degree of Doctor of Laws and gave him a job of professorship.
+Leibniz chose to present his thesis to the University of Altdorf, where professors were so impressed that they immediately awarded him the degree of Doctor of Laws and gave him a professorship.

 Contributions and Achievements:

 Gottfried Leibniz was a great polymath who knew almost everything that could be known at the time about any subject or intellectual enterprise.
 He made important contributions to philosophy, engineering, physics, law, politics, philology and theology.